klemens-floege/klemens-floege.github.io/content/project/Part_III_essay/index.md

 external_link: ''

 image:
-  caption: "Illustration of Meta-Learning Concepts"
+  caption: "Illustration of Meta-Learning Concepts on the sinusoids example with meta-learning a Bayesian Neural Network prior"
   focal_point: "Smart"

 #links: